Square Dance (film): Casting

-Emilio Estevez was initially slated to play the role of Rory, however when the opportunity came for Estevez to direct, write, and star in Wisdom, Estevez left the project and passed the script along to his friend Rob Lowe.
-Lowe had his manager accept the part and accepted one-twentieth his usual salary.
-In order to convincingly portray the intellectually disabled Rory, Lowe attended adult special needs classes and spent four days working with a speech therapist to perfect the slurred manner of speaking he would use for the audition.
+Emilio Estevez was initially slated to play the role of Rory; however, when the opportunity came for Estevez to direct, write, and star in Wisdom, Estevez left the project and passed the script along to his friend Rob Lowe.
+Lowe had his manager accept the part and accepted one-twentieth of his usual salary.
+In order to convincingly portray the intellectually disabled Rory, Lowe attended adult special-needs classes and spent four days working with a speech therapist to perfect the slurred manner of speaking he would use for the audition.

 Gregory Peck had initially been cast as Grandpa Dillard, but dropped out and was replaced by Jason Robards.

 Reception

 Square Dance received mixed reviews from critics and was a box office bomb.
 However, Lowe was nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture.
 Vincent Canby of The New York Times cited Lowe's performance as "arresting", while Rita Kempley of The Washington Post felt that Lowe's character of Rory was "played with extraordinary sweetness".
 Roger Ebert called it "a weary morality play that sinks under the weight of its good intentions."

 On April 17, 1988, the film aired on NBC under the title Home Is Where the Heart Is.
-One of the members of the Bayou Band as seen in the film was Trace Adkins who, in 1996, would have the first of more than 20 country hits.